Table of Contents

 Some companies grant additional powers to their directors.
 It’s entirely up to the shareholders or guarantors, but the rights and powers of directors should be clearly stated in the articles of association.
 Members only make decisions in exceptional circumstances that extend beyond the scope of the directors’ powers.

 What tax does a company director pay?

-Directors are classed as employees of a company.
-Therefore, they receive their salary payments through PAYE.
-In many cases, when directors are also shareholders, they have to register for Self Assessment to report additional income and pay the required Income Tax and National Insurance on earnings not taxed through PAYE.
+When a directors is also a shareholder, they will have to register for Self Assessment to report additional income (e.g. dividends) and pay the required personal tax and National Insurance contributions (NIC) on earnings that have not been taxed through PAYE.

 Director who is also a shareholder